nacisimsek/nacisimsek.blowfish/content/posts/20240609-debezium-cdc-flink/index.md

 ---
 # Change Data Capture (CDC) Pipeline Implementation

-In this article, we will be implementing a pipeline with PostgreSQL, Debezium CDC, Kafka, MinIO and the Spark.
+In this article, we will implement a pipeline with PostgreSQL, Debezium CDC, Kafka, MinIO and the Spark.